kelvin-olaiya/exam-ds-alchemist-report/README.md

   <img src="assets/img/AlchemistServer-state.png" alt="Alchemist server behavior"/>
 </p>

 When Alchemist is launched in server mode, the server will initially be in an *IDLE* state.
 In this state the server will be detecting any cluster node fault.
 It will also wait for job orders to execute.
-Once a job order is received, it will be scheduled and executed as soon as possible, transitioning to a *RUNNING* state.
+Once a job order is received, it will be scheduled and executed as soon as possible, transitioning to a *EXECUTING* state.
 When all jobs have been executed the server will return to the *IDLE* state, and so on.

 #### Alchemist - client side